kleinbottle/swanlotus/content/blogs/using-typst-for-letters/using-typst-for-letters.md

 I have been using LaTeX to write papers, theses, and books for well nigh thirty years.
 Thus, I am a beneficiary of LaTeX, and can vouch that the results from it are superior to those from a widely used proprietary "word processing" program which shall remain unnamed.

 Despite that, I was somewhat aghast when I saw how the new, experimental LaTeX3 "dialect" or "macro language", or whatever it is called, looked like.
 It is the successor to the "LaTeX2ɛ" we use now, and while it might not impact end users much, it will certainly impinge upon customizability.
-The code fragment below below is taken from a blog entitled "LaTeX3: Programming in LaTeX with Ease" [@xiang2020], and boy, did it make me uneasy, even to gaze upon it, let alone attempt to understand it:
+The code fragment below is taken from a blog entitled "LaTeX3: Programming in LaTeX with Ease" [@xiang2020], and boy, did it make me uneasy, even to gaze upon it, let alone attempt to understand it:

 ```latex
 \ExplSyntaxOn